 In November 2011 Calum sadly and very unexpectedly died aged 6.
 The claim was finally valued following his death in July 2012 at £330,000 which meant Mrs Mackay had to repay £375,000 within the year – a deadline set by Bedfordshire NHS Hospital.

 We are now negotiating with the legal representatives of the Bedford NHS Trust to ensure the best possible outcome for Deborah.
 Whilst Deborah accepts that the money needs to be repaid and that the only way this can be done is by the sale of the property, we are working very hard to ensure that the immediate threat of losing her home is removed and that she is alleviated of this pressure.
 The defendant has now agreed in the last few days to take no further steps to enforce the sale until at least October of this year.
 We also want the property to be sold at a fair market value, rather than at the minimum price simply to satisfy the amount due to the Trust.

-Adam Copeland, who acted for Deborah at Tees Law comments "The situation which Deborah is in is highly unusual.
+The lawyer acting for Deborah comments "The situation which Deborah is in is highly unusual.
 The Defendant is entitled to seek reimbursement of is money and Deborah accepts this.
 Having said this, the hospital trust would have expected to pay out several million pounds in compensation because of its negligence but because of Calum’s death, their liability has reduced massively.
 In a way, Calum’s death represents a windfall for the Trust.
 One would hope that the Trust will now approach the matter with an extremely light touch because what we are left with here is a vulnerable person in an extremely difficult situation.
 Our aim is to ensure that Deborah is not left homeless as a result of repaying her liability to the NHS Trust."

 Mrs Mackay said: "Tees could not have done more.
 The firm gave honest, professional advice, which I felt able to accept.
 I am very happy with how Tees dealt with all issues.”